NS-Projects-Unina/Command_Control_Silver/README.md

 # GhostHunting
 Analysis of the behavior of a C2 framework (Sliver) in a network monitored by a firewall and an IDS (Suricata), simulating the entire environment on Docker.

 > 💡 Please note that this is just a high-level overview.
-For a complete and in-depth look at the analysis, refer to the official documentation. (`/docs/documentaion.pdf`).
+For a complete and in-depth look at the analysis, refer to the official documentation (`/docs/documentaion.pdf`).

 > **Course:** Network Security (2025/2026)